Valentine’s Day is coming up quickly, and we’re feeling the love (and craftiness) of the season.

 With the beads drying, it’s time to move on to the wood slice.

-A pack of10 wood slices with pre-drilled holes is available on our website for purchase.
+A pack of 10 wood slices are available on our website for purchase.

 Regardless of where the wood came from though, it’s important to sand!